YearUpMuvaaGhoul/LexxsDeli-SandwichOrderBuilder/README.md

 Implement more error handling and exception throwing to make the application more robust.

 Additional Sauces:
-Provide more options for sauces beyond Au Jus, such as Consomme, gravy, etc.
+Provide more options for sauces beyond Au Jus, such as Consume, gravy, marinara, etc.

 Adding Signature Sandwiches:
 Simplify the process of adding new signature sandwiches without the need for special classes.

 Special Offers:
 Implement options for Sunday-only specials or seasonal/week-specific special offers.
-Dsicounts or buy one get one options, etc.
+Discounts, or BOGO options, etc.

 Returning customers:
 The ability to re-order or have previous data from a returning customer for ease of ordering or quick-order options.